omidfarhang/omid.dev/content/posts/2012-05-31-faq-flame-the-super-spy.en.md

 **And how did Flame get onto the infected computers in the first place?**

 We do not know that yet, but we assume that the typical method for targeted attacks was used.
 In these cases, the perpetrators identify a group of people who have access to interesting information or can at least provide such access.
-These targets are then infected with the spyware, via specially crafted emails or USB sticks that someone has purposefully &#8220;lost&#8221; – or even by breaking into the victim's apartment, where the software is manually installed on the targeted computer.
+These targets are then infected with the spyware, via specially crafted emails or USB sticks that someone has purposefully “lost” – or even by breaking into the victim's apartment, where the software is manually installed on the targeted computer.

 **Who's responsible for Flame?
 Israeli intelligence?**